Emurasoft/emurasoft.github.io/en/dlg/properties/marks/index.md

 Specifies the column positions of user-defined guides.
 Multiple positions can be separated by commas (,).

-## Highlight changed/saved lines check box
+## Highlight changed/saved lines checkbox

 Highlights the lines that have been changed/saved on the left edge of EmEditor windows.